polterguy/phosphorusfive/plugins/p5.io/README.md

 ### [move-file], moving or renaming a file

-With *[move-file]*, you can either rename a file, or entirely move it into for instance a different folder.
-The Active Event takes the
-"source file" as its value, and the "destinatin filepath/value", as the value of a *[dest]* child node.
+With **[move-file]**, you can either rename a file, or entirely move it into for instance a different folder.
+The Active Event takes the source file as its value, and the destinatin filepath/value, as the value of a **[dest]** child node.
 Let's show this with an example.

 ```
 save-file:~/foo.txt